MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 ]
 }
 ```
-23 – we apply policy with the following command
+## 23.We apply policy with the following command

 ```bash
 aws s3api put-bucket-policy